 Taking care of and maintaining a car engine is very important for the long-term health of the car.
-When the engine is not working under perfect conditions, you will begin to notice this in the form of a decrease in engine oil, mileage and an increase in exhaust smoke or poor performance.
+When the engine is not working under perfect conditions, you will begin to notice this in the form of a decrease in engine oil, mileage, and an increase in exhaust smoke or poor performance.

-One of the many parts that go bad from daily use are piston rings.
+One of the many parts that go bad from daily use is piston rings.
 Over time, the piston ring can begin to break down and become compromised due to this wear and tear.
 When this happens, you end up with a condition known as blow-by where gasses can leak past the top of the piston into the crankcase.
-The best service for this is to replace the rings before they get too bad and allow more damage in your engine.
+The best service for this is to replace the rings before they get too bad and allow more damage to your engine.

-The cost of replacement alone will vary according to make and model, but also depends on how long it takes.
+The cost of replacement alone will vary according to make and model but also depends on how long it takes.
 You can expect to pay around $1,500 for a new set of rings installed.

 We will take a further look at how much it would cost to replace piston rings and the relevant info you should take into consideration.

 What Are Piston Rings